 Here, we see Bedrosians' Barrique Series (Vert) of glazed color full-body porcelain floor tiles.
 These come in 4 x 24-inch and 8 x 24-inch sizes.
 The two sizes are often mixed in the same flooring installation to increase visual interest.Continue to 2 of 6 below.

 Check out this clean look for a bedroom, using 24-inch square porcelain tiles laid in a straight-bond (stack-bond) pattern that creates long, continuous grout seams.
 Such a pattern creates a feeling of movement and distance.
 This image features Caramel 24 x 24-inch ceramic tile from Bedrosians.

 To warm up bedroom tile, consider installing electric radiant floor heating.
 Embedded below the tile surface, radiant heating takes the chill off a ceramic tile floor.Continue to 3 of 6 below.

 03 of 06

 If you want to break up the tile routine in bedrooms, consider breaking out of the box.
 Or maybe we should say, break out of the square.

-This comes from Bedrosian's and it's simply called Beige (TCRILL50C).
-It is designed to resemble the look of natural marble tiles, but are far more affordable.Continue to 6 of 7 below.
+This comes from Bedrosians, and it's simply called Beige (TCRILL50C).
+It is designed to resemble the look of natural marble tiles but is far more affordable.
+Marble and other stone-look tiles are best suited for climates where a cool look and feel is desirable (such as the Southwest U.S.), but in northern climates, stone-look tiles can be wonderful if laid over underfloor radiant heating.Continue to 5 of 6 below.

 Rustic Terra Cotta

 However, the porous tiles shown here are not true terra cotta, but a ceramic tile that's intended to look like classic terra cotta.
-The advantage is... that these will be less porous and will hold up better than genuine terra cotta.
+The advantage is that these will be less porous and will hold up better than genuine terra cotta.